Inepsa/Gilded-Convert/readme.md

 Notifications for everything taken, given etc.

-# Potenitally adding in
+# Future plans, when free time
+- Create deployable objects/items from taken items in a conversion.
+Like a blueprint to create a chest/chair/whatever that takes all the requirements listed in cfg
+- Breaking down the item/object would consume a tool, and return all the items originally taken
+- Add optional storage (vorp exports) to those deployed objects with lockpicking mini game
-Webhooks.
-Used to have them but not incredibly useful information so im 50/50 on them Take in actual weapons to break down into parts
+- Take in actual weapons to break down into parts
+- Add option to create a serial number scratch tool to alter weapon serials and consume the tool

 # REQUIREMENTS Part 2